yeseen/CarND-LaneLines-P1/FindingLanes_reflexion.md

 ![alt text][image5]

 * Step 5: I run a hough transform  to define the lines of edges and then draw a signle line for each side on the lane.
+![alt text][image6]

-I used the thershold suggested in the Quiz solutions for the functions used in these steps.
+In these steps, I used the thershold suggested in the Quiz solutions.
 The main modification to the code provided was in the draw\_lines() function in order to draw a single line per lane side.

 **How I modified the draw\_lines() function:**